Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Benign Nonconvexity of Ramp Loss on Linearly Separable Symmetric Data

 We consider \eqref{eq:prob-ramploss-squarenorm}, setting $b = 0$ for simplicity to obtain

-We also consider the smoothed approximation to this problem in which $L_R$ is replaced by $\psisig$ defined in \eqref{eq:psisig}.
 In this section, we explore the question: is the nonconvex problem \eqref{eq:prob-benign} \emph{benign}, in the sense that, for reasonable data sets, descent algorithms for smooth nonlinear optimization will find the global minimum?
 In the formulation \eqref{eq:prob-benign}, we make use of the true distribution $P$ rather than its empirical approximation $P_n$, because results obtained for $P$ will carry through to $P_n$ for large $n$, with high probability.
-Exploring this question for general data distributions is difficult, so we consider the following simplified problem, similar to those studied in Section~\ref{sec:numerical}, but with $d=2$. \begin{assumption} The data $(x,y)$ comprising $P$ has $x$ uniformly distributed on $[-1,1]^2$, and $y=\sign(\la w^*,x \ra)$ where $w^* = (1,0)$. \end{assumption}
+Exploring this question for general data distributions is difficult, so we examine \emph{spherically symmetric distributions}. \begin{definition} Let $\Pi$ be a distribution on $\bbR^d$.
+We say that $\Pi$ is \emph{spherically symmetric about $0$} if, for all measurable sets $A \subset \bbR^d$ and all orthogonal matrices $H \in \bbR^{d \times d}$, we have

+\end{definition} Spherically symmetric distributions include normal distributions and Student's $t$-distributions with covariances $\sigma^2 I$.
+One useful characterization is that $x = r \cdot s$ where $r$ is a random variable on $\bbR_+$ and $s$ is a uniform random variable on the unit sphere $\{s \in \bbR^d : \|s\|_2 = 1\}$, with $r$ and $s$ independent.

-Under this assumption, we show that $F_{\epsilon}$ defined in \eqref{eq:prob-benign} has a single local minimizer of the form $w(\epsilon) = (w_1(\epsilon),0)$ for some $w_1(\epsilon)>0$.
+We make the following assumption on the data-generating distribution \begin{assumption} The distribution $P$ has the form $y = \sign((w^*)^\top x)$ and $x \sim P_x$ where $P_x$ is some spherically symmetric distribution about $0$ on $\bbR^d$ which is absolutely continuous with respect to Lebesgue measure on $\bbR^d$ (so the probability of lower-dimensional sets is $0$) and $w^*$ is some unit Euclidean norm vector in $\bbR^d$. \end{assumption} Under this assumption, we will show that $F_{\epsilon}$ defined in \eqref{eq:prob-benign} has a single local minimizer $w(\epsilon)$ in the direction of the canonical hyperplane $w^*$: $w(\epsilon) = \alpha w^*$ for some $\alpha>0$.
 Since the function is also bounded below (by zero) and coercive, this local minimizer is the global minimizer.
-We conjecture that the smoothed version of \eqref{eq:prob-benign} in which $L_R$ is replaced by $\psisig$ \eqref{eq:psisig} has similar properties, so that any gradient-based descent method applied to the latter problem will converge to the global minimizer, which will be close to $w(\epsilon)$.

-We assume $d=2$ in Assumption~\ref{ass:uniform-P} for tractability of our analysis.
-While we believe the results below are also true for general $d$, we do not have rigorous proofs for that case.